 1/2 green bell pepper

 Optional Topping Ideas:

-- Stir in water and Seasoning Mix.
-Cook and stir 3 minutes or until meat is cooked through.
+Return meat to skillet, Stir in water and Seasoning Mix.
+Cook and stir for 3 minutes or until meat is cooked through.

 Venison Taco’s with Creamy Coriander Lime Sauce

 1 1/2 pounds venison shoulder

 1 teaspoon cumin

 1 teaspoon himalayan salt